hurik/wordpress-media-consumption-log/readme.txt

 * **Status unit**: "Episode"
 * **Status**: "S01E01"

 In Quick Post you also can create a new serial.
 For each category at the beginning there are two text fields.
 Title and Text.
-When you set the title "Dexter - S01E01" and publish it a new post is created with the set title, "Dexter" will be set as tag and the category will also be set.
+When you set the title "Dexter - Episode S01E01" and publish it a new post is created with the set title, "Dexter" will be set as tag and the category will also be set.

 = mcl_number =
 When a post is created in a monitored category, the custom field "mcl_number" is added.
 You can set the mcl_number manually or it is set automatically for you.